 - If the incarcerated individual is actively receiving MO HealthNet, suspend coverage.
 The incarcerated participant will remain in the eligibility unit until release or until a reported change in circumstance that would affect his/her role in the eligibility unit.

-Note: If policy interpretation is required to complete the act of suspending, please follow appropriate supervisory channels to complete a request for policy interpretation for case specific questions.
+Note: If policy interpretation is required to complete the act of suspending, follow appropriate supervisory channels to complete a request for policy interpretation for case specific questions.

 Suspending MO HealthNet